DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

     `conda activate group10_environment`
 4. Launch JupyterLab either through Git or terminal on your computer.

-5. Navigate to the directory where `time_period_crime.ipynb` is located.
+5. Navigate to the root of the directory where `time_period_crime.ipynb` is located.

 6. Open the `time_period_crime.ipynb` file in JupyterLab to access the analysis and execute the code.